 The words we speak are making something.
 They are building things up or tearing things down.
 They are strengthening and affirming or they are weakening and destroying.
 Some things in our lives need to be torn down and some need to be built up so, you decide your intents and the future you are trying to create.
 If it’s a world that’s a little more peaceful, a little kinder, a little softer, then do you part in your tiny corner of this earth to create that.
 Create that by choosing kindness when you speak.
 Choose it by letting your words matter every time they come out of your mouth.
 Because those words have weight and they give life to things that you may never fully grasp.
 Words of encouragement have encouraged the underdogs of our world to achieve amazing things.
 Words of discouragement have torn down many a brave and hopeful human.
 What are you making?

 Tomorrow is election day in the US and many are nervous about what the future will hold.
 Will it be the end of the world at the strike of midnight?
 Will it be the answers to all our hopes and dreams?
 The bigger question is what do you hope the future will be like and what are you doing to build that future?
 Our intent is to picture the future we want to live in.
 It is with intention that we plan to build something we’re proud of.

-Here are some resources to help: Continue reading →
+You too?
+Here are 3 resources to help you.
+Continue reading